 For example: At the Spanish Synagogue, a guide explained that locals did not necessarily feel anti-Semitic before the Holocaust, but they did not speak out because these views didn’t affect them.
 It was impossible not to see the similarities with those who heard the Islamophobic, anti-Semitic, and racist comments by a U.S. presidential candidate but just didn’t care.
 Looking through the glass at registers of Jewish residents, I shuddered at contemporary calls for a mandatory registration of Muslim Americans.
 This is what is at stake, I thought.
 This is what can happen if good people stay silent.

-Troubled by the question of at what point a country lurches into genocide, I tried to do fun things like visit a beer spa, eat trdlo, and listen to busking musicians (like an incongruous Dixieland Band).
+Troubled by the question of at what point a country lurches into genocide, I tried to do fun things like visit a beer spa, eat trdelník, and listen to busking musicians (like an incongruous Dixieland Band).
 Yet on the final morning, we came across a plaque commemorating a 1948 student march.
 Suppressed by Communist police, it proved to be a turning point in the country’s slide into totalitarianism.
 That night, we stumbled upon the Monument to the Victims of Communism, which hauntingly depicts the regime’s human toll.
-Refracted through current events, these bookends to a painful past offered a grim warning: We tried to stop it here, but we couldn’t – and we paid a terrible price.
+Refracted through current events, these markers of a painful past offered a grim warning: We tried to stop it here, but we couldn’t – and we paid a terrible price.

 Yet when I disembarked from Polski Bus, my apprehension gave way to anticipation.
 As we elbowed through a crowd of frowny faces, pulled suitcases over potholed sidewalks, and detoured around a construction zone, it was reassuring to see that some things never change.
 We spent the afternoon ticking the homecoming list: eating a slice of szarlotka, browsing at Empik, drinking chocolate at Wedel, and wandering the Rynek.
-That night, as we stood beneath a windmill in the Christmas market, my heart welled with contentment.
+When we stood beneath a windmill in the Christmas market, my heart welled with contentment.
 We had returned; for a moment, in my life writ-small, that was enough.

-Dziekjue (Thank you)
+Dziękuję (Thank you)

-If I flew to Central Europe in a confused and gloomy state, I flew home in a resolved and empowered one.
+If I flew to Central Europe in a gloomy state, I returned in a resolved and empowered one.
 So thank you, Central Europe, for your lessons.
-To Vienna, for showing us that no place is special, and that high culture is no guarantee that geopolitics won’t crash through the gates.
-To Prague, for reminding us that the human spirit may be ensnared, but can also set itself free.
-And to Wroclaw, for rekindling the belief that our work matters, and for making me happy.
+To Vienna, for showing us that grace and high culture is no guarantee that geopolitics won’t crash through the gates.
+To Prague, for reminding us that although the human spirit may become ensnared, it can also set itself free.
+And to Wrocław, for rekindling the belief that our work matters, and just for making me happy.

-Auf Wiedersehen, Děkuju, & Trzymaj sie.
+Auf Wiedersehen, Děkuju, & Trzymaj się.
 Until next time.